oicr-ibc/cssscl/README.rst

      $ virtualenv csssclvenv

-4. To begin using the virtual environment, it first needs to be activated:
+4. To begin using the virtual environment, it first needs to be **activated**:

   .. code-block:: bash